Alex Bregman: Professional career

+Houston Astros (2015–2024)

 Draft and minor leagues

 Going into the draft, Bregman was lauded for his sense of the strike zone, bat speed, and ability to make frequent contact and strike out infrequently.
 He was also praised for his good range to both sides, first-step quickness, and instincts at shortstop, strong arm, good speed, and smart baserunning.

 The Houston Astros selected Bregman with the second overall selection in the first round of the 2015 MLB Draft.
 He became the fifth LSU Tiger to be drafted in the first round in seven years, the highest-drafted position player in LSU's history, and the second-highest overall behind pitcher Ben McDonald (1989).
 He is the highest-ever-drafted player from New Mexico, ahead of ninth-selected pitchers Jim Kremmel (1971) and Duane Ward (1982), and the second-highest-ever drafted Jewish player, behind Ron Blomberg (1967).

-TV analyst and former major league second baseman Harold Reynolds said he believed Bregman projected as a major league second baseman, rather than a shortstop.
-However, Bregman believed he could play shortstop in the majors, and said that every team that contacted him leading up to the draft had said the same.
+TV analyst and former major league second baseman Harold Reynolds said he believed Bregman was projected as a major league second baseman, rather than a shortstop.
+However, Bregman believed he could play shortstop in the majors and said that every team that contacted him leading up to the draft had said the same.
 LSU head coach Paul Mainieri opined: "If you don't think Alex Bregman can play shortstop at the Major League level, you don't know the first thing about baseball."
-Mike Elias, the Astros' Director of Amateur Scouting, said Bregman would remain a shortstop, and that he thought Bregman would play shortstop through Houston's minor league system and into the major leagues.
-Similarly, Astros General Manager Jeff Luhnow said that there was "no question" that Bregman had the skills to play shortstop.
+Mike Elias, the Astros' amateur scouting director, said Bregman would remain a shortstop and that he thought Bregman would play shortstop.
+Similarly, Astros general manager Jeff Luhnow said that there was "no question" that Bregman had the skills to play shortstop.